Four solutions to the annuity problem

 It bears repeating that all of the figures given here are for illustrative purposes only (and also note that examples 1 to 3 do not factor in the state pension, which may also vary from person to person).
 It is therefore vital to seek financial advice to suit your particular circumstances.
 These examples are merely to give you an idea of the alternative options you can consider.

 To talk about this problem in detail, contact an independent financial adviser.
-You can find one near you using our smart postcode search.

 Let us match you to your